 WireGuard uses public/private key cryptography.
 For that, we need to create a public/private key pair for each participant of the VPN.
 In this setup, we have the server and one Android phone, so we create two key pairs.

-I run all the following commands as root user.
+I run all the following commands as the root user.

 sudo -i